thruston/python-tabulate/README.md

     13   2   3   8
     15   1   6  16
     12  11  10  14

+You can also give a colspec, as for sort.
+So `shuffle b` will randomize only the second column.
+If you want to leave the top row alone, do `pop 0 shuffle push 0` or just `shuffle @`.

 ### sf - round numbers to given significant figures